Skip to main content

 Version 2.2 Release

-This version adds support for refreshing solar information values, including solar flux, A index, and K index, using data from the Geophysical Alert Message.
+This version adds support for refreshing the solar information values, including solar flux, A index, and K index, using data from the Geophysical Alert Message.
 The solar information values are used for estimating radio signal propagation conditions.

 February 15, 2004